Are you looking to add a beautiful Cuckoo Marans to your flock?

 What Makes a Good Hatchery?

-A trustworthy hatchery will have simple and clear, easy to find information on their policies.
+A trustworthy hatchery will have simple, clear, easy-to-find information on their policies.
 You should be able to see what guarantees they offer before you buy from them.
 A good hatchery will have either a refund policy or a 100% live arrival guarantee.
 The shipping process can be rough on chicks and sadly losses are not uncommon.
 With a refund policy or 100% live arrival guarantee, you can rest assured knowing that you will either get your money back or replacement chicks should something go wrong during transport.

 Keep in mind that most hatcheries will only allow you to report chick losses within 48 hours of arrival.